n8-c-reason/com1001-2024/README.md

 There are two types of meetings – "Catch-up" and "Demo".
 During **"Catch-up" meetings**, supervisors will discuss with you how your project is going and check that all your team members are engaged with it. **Demo** meetings are where you will demonstrate your work to your supervisor.
 These meetings will happen in the week prior to handing in your work for Iterations 1 and 2.
 For the demo, your team will need its own device to showcase your work – or, you can use the laptop loan facility.

 Note: your team supervisor will focus on monitoring your progress and teamwork, *not* providing technical advice on your project.
+Technical advice will be available (via the demonstrators) in the scheduled practical sessions listed above.